axeluhl/sailing-analytics/README.md

 Then, manually trigger the ``release`` workflow with default options.
 You find the "Run workflow" drop-down in your forked repository under ``https://github.com/{your-github-user}/[your-repository-name}/actions/workflows/release.yml``.

 Release builds will trigger the ``create-docker-image`` workflow which will produce a Docker image of your release and publish it as a "ghcr" package in your repository.
 Note that package names are computed from the repository name by converting the latter to all lowercase characters.
+If you want to use your packages in the docker-compose configurations from the ``docker/`` folder, make sure to adjust the package name so it points to your own fork's package registry.

 If you want automatic validation of your changes to the ``main`` branch also for newer Java versions, you can use the ``merge-main-into-docker-24`` workflow.
 It requires another secret: